Azenhas do Mar à Sintra

 Where to stay in this area

-An 18th-century palace turned exceptional hotel on the Monserrate road, frescoes, gardens and a serra view: the most prestigious address in Sintra, among the palaces.
+An eighteenth-century palace turned hotel, original frescoes, formal gardens and a view over the serra to the sea.
+The most spectacular address in Sintra, and the most expensive.

 Check availability